z-classic/z-nomp/README.md

 Take a look at the example json file inside the `pool_configs` directory.
 Rename it to `zclassic.json` and change the example fields to fit your setup.

 Solo mining?
-Set a port with a ridiculously high difficulty to force z-nomp to use the network difficulty, so every share finds a block
+Set a port with a ridiculously high difficulty to force z-nomp to use the network difficulty, so every share finds a block.
+Be sure to disable payments as well.
 ```
 "3032": {
      "diff": 999999999999999